Tribler/tribler/esof-docs/report.md

 ####Disadvantages

 *System **structure** tends to **degrade** as new increments are added.
-..*Unless some time and money is spent on **refactoring** to improve the software, regular change tends to corrupt its structure.
+  *Unless some time and money is spent on **refactoring** to improve the software, regular change tends to corrupt its structure.
 Incorporating further software changes becomes increasingly difficult and costly.
 *It can be hard to identify upfront common facilities that are needed by all increments, so level of **reuse** may be suboptimal.
 *Incremental delivery may not be possible for **replacement systems** as increments have less functionality than the system being replaced.
 *The nature of incremental development of the specification together with the software may not be adequate for establishing a development contract at the beginning.